-A.B. senior thesis funding opportunities, including from individual academic departments, the Office of the Dean of the College, and other offices and programs on campus are posted through the Student Activities Funding Engine (SAFE).
+A.B. senior thesis funding opportunities, including those from individual academic departments, the Office of the Dean of the College, and other offices and programs on campus are posted through the Student Activities Funding Engine (SAFE).
+The Office of Undergraduate Research (OUR) administers the Dean of the College thesis funding through the OUR Senior Thesis Research Funding Program.

 B.S.E. students seeking support may apply for the School of Engineering and Applied Science thesis and independent work funds.

-All A.B. undergraduates seeking support for senior thesis research may apply to the Office of the Dean of the College (ODOC) for funding.
-Students applying for funding are eligible for all awards administered by ODOC; the match between funder and project will be made during the selection process.
+All A.B. undergraduates seeking support for senior thesis research related to their concentration and/or certificate program may apply to the Office of Undergraduate Research for funding.
+Certificate-specific funding requests should list a faculty affiliated with the certificate program as their faculty adviser.
+Students applying for funding are eligible for thesis funds available through the Office of the Dean of the College; the match between funder and project will be made during the selection process.

 When to Apply

-There are multiple opportunities to apply for funding from ODOC:
+There are multiple opportunities to apply for funding from OUR:

-- In the spring of junior year, rising seniors may apply for funding to support senior thesis research to be conducted during the summer
+- In the spring of junior year, rising seniors may apply for funding to conduct thesis research during the summer

-- In early fall of senior year, students may apply for funding for research to be conducted over fall break
+- In early fall of senior year, students may apply for funding to conduct thesis research over the fall break / semester

 We encourage you to start working on your application materials early so that you have ample time to meet the strict deadlines set by the various funding sources.